-Affirming the inherent right of individual or collective self-defence, in response to the unlawful armed attacks by the Islamic Republic of Iran, as recognized in Article 51 of the Charter,
+Affirming the inherent right of individual or collective self-defence, in response to the unlawful deplorable armed attacks by the Islamic Republic of Iran, as recognized in Article 51 of the Charter,

-Deploring the unprovoked and deliberate missile and unmanned aerial vehicle attacks by the Islamic Republic of Iran targeting civilians and critical civilian infrastructure, causing civilian casualties and damage to civilian objects, including airports, ports, energy installations, desalination plants, residential areas and objects necessary for food production and distribution, recalling in this regard the prohibition of acts or threats of violence the primary purpose of which is to spread terror among the civilian population, and further deploring the resulting human rights implications, including the adverse impact on the enjoyment of the rights to life, the highest attainable standard of physical and mental health and an adequate standard of living, particularly for children, women, older persons and persons with disabilities,
+Deploring the unprovoked and deliberate missile and unmanned aerial vehicle attacks by the Islamic Republic of Iran targeting civilians and critical civilian infrastructure, causing civilian casualties and damage to civilian objects, including airports, ports, energy installations, desalination plants, residential areas and objects necessary for food production and distribution, recalling in this regard the prohibition of acts or threats of violence the primary purpose of which is to spread terror among the civilian population, and further deploring the resulting human rights violations, particularly for children, women, older persons and persons with disabilities,

-Affirming that States shall take resolute steps to eliminate the massive and flagrant violations of the human rights of peoples and human beings affected by situations such as those resulting from aggression and threats against national sovereignty and territorial integrity,
+Affirming that States shall take resolute steps to prevent and cease the massive and flagrant violations of human rights including those resulting from aggression and threats against national sovereignty and territorial integrity,

 Recalling that peace and security, development and human rights are the pillars of the United Nations system and the foundations for collective security and well-being, and recognizing that development, peace and security and human rights are interlinked and mutually reinforcing,

+Recognizing that the ongoing military escalation in the region has had and will continue to have serious implications to the enjoyment of the human rights of the affected populations,

-Recognizing that the ongoing military escalation in the region has disrupted shipping flows through the Strait of Hormuz and that the resulting ripple effects go far beyond the region, affecting energy markets, maritime transport and global supply chains, and noting that these developments occur at a time when many developing economies struggle to service their debt, face a tightening of fiscal space and limited capacity to absorb new price shocks, potentially heightening economic and social pressures and complicating progress towards sustainable development and adversely affecting the enjoyment of human rights,
+Recognizing further that the military escalation has disrupted shipping flows through the Strait of Hormuz and that the resulting ripple effects go far beyond the region, affecting energy markets, maritime transport and global supply chains, including the supply of food, fertilizers, and essential goods on which populations depend, and noting that these developments occur at a time when many developing economies struggle to service their debt, face a tightening of fiscal space and limited capacity to absorb new price shocks, potentially heightening economic and social pressures and complicating progress towards sustainable development and adversely affecting the enjoyment of human rights including the right to food and the right to an adequate standard of living as outlined in the International Covenant on Economic, Social and Cultural Rights,

-Taking into consideration the importance of the Gulf region to international peace and security and its vital role in the stability of the world economy, and reaffirms the right of navigation for shipping en route to and from all ports and installations of the littoral States that are not parties to the hostilities,
+Recalling Resolution 552 (1984), which took into consideration the importance of the Gulf region to international peace and security and its vital role in the stability of the world economy,

 Acknowledging the pivotal role of seafarers in the global shipping industry, which transports around 90 per cent of world trade essential to the normal functioning of society, thus contributing to the realization of human rights,

-1. Condemns in the strongest terms the egregious attacks by the Islamic Republic of Iran against the territories of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, the United Arab Emirates and Jordan, which constitute flagrant violations of sovereignty, territorial integrity and international law;
+1. Condemns in the strongest terms the egregious attacks by the Islamic Republic of Iran against the territories of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, the United Arab Emirates and Jordan, which constitute a breach of international law and a serious breach to international peace and security, ;

-2. Also condemns all violations of international law, including international humanitarian law and international human rights law, resulting from the attacks by the Islamic Republic of Iran, in particular those involving the targeting of civilians and civilian objects, and the resulting harm to the enjoyment of human rights, including the rights to life, health and an adequate standard of living, and stresses the importance of taking appropriate measures to ensure accountability;
+2. Also condemns all violations of international law, including international humanitarian law and international human rights law, resulting from the attacks by the Islamic Republic of Iran, in particular those involving the targeting of civilians and civilian objects, and the resulting harm to the enjoyment of human rights, and stresses the importance of taking appropriate measures to ensure accountability;

-3. Further condemns any actions or threats by the Islamic Republic of Iran aimed at closing, obstructing, or otherwise interfering with international navigation through the Strait of Hormuz, or threatening maritime security in the Bab Al Mandab;
+3. Further condemns any actions or threats by the Islamic Republic of Iran contrary to international law including the international law of the sea aimed at closing, obstructing, or otherwise interfering with international navigation through the Strait of Hormuz, or threatening maritime security in the Bab Al Mandab;